thomasforth/GDPDispersion/README.md

 # GDPDispersion
-Calculating GDP dispersion (regional inequality) within Europe.
+Calculating GDP dispersion (regional inequality) within Europe and European nations.

 ## What is GDP dispersion?
 GDP dispersion is calculated as defined by Eurostat using the following formula.